1. Introduction to the BC PharmaCare Program

 PharmaCare is British Columbia’s prescription drug program that helps B.C. residents pay for:

-When is a person considered a B.C. resident for PharmaCare purposes?
+When a person is considered a B.C. resident for PharmaCare purposes

 A person is considered a B.C. resident and eligible for PharmaCare coverage if they meet the residency requirement for the Medical Services Plan (MSP).